ilic5000/pabkvizgenerator/README.md

 Now that we have the game start frame, we need to find the very first frame after that where the question rectangle is visible.
 Traditionally, the game has a rectangle-shaped area where questions and answers are shown.

 The frame showing this area with question and answer:

 <img src="./docs/img/question-frame-example.jpg" width="70%"/>

-And if we know that area is the same proportions at the bottom of the frame, we can extract this section for easier processing.
-We can split it to answer questions.
-These are the seek borders:
+And if we know that this area is always in the same place, and with the same dimensions/proportions, always at the bottom of the frame, we can filter out the rest of the frame, and use only this section for easier processing.
+We can split it to answer and questions parts.

+By creating filtered out area, we have created our "seek area", and the borders for this area are marked in the image bellow:

 <img src="./docs/img/question-frame-example-seek-area.jpg" width="70%"/>